ksichien/rails-ldap-app/README.md

 The available operations are listed below:
 - Add a user to multiple groups
 - Add multiple users to a group
+- Copy a user's groups to another user
 - Create a new group
 - Create a new user
 - Change a user's password